 If you're going to do just one responsible thing on your Sunday, make it showering.
 Nothing kickstarts a relaxing morning like being squeaky clean.
 It'll have you instantly feeling more refreshed.
 (Plus, it'll give you something to do while you're waiting on the coffee pot.)

 There are, of course, a few things you can do to make your shower even better.
 When you're aiming for a perfect day, the little things matter.
-Like having a silky-soft Supima® bath mat to step onto when you're done.
+Like having some luxury soaps and lotions as well as a silky-soft Supima® bath mat to step onto when you're done.
 Not only will it feel great on your feet — it'll save you from having to step onto the icy tile.

 A good bath towel is also a must-have.
 Nothing kills a post-shower vibe like a scratchy towel that leaves you damp.
 Aim for something soft, fluffy and absorbent.
 We recommend American-grown Supima cotton here as well.
 It has an exquisitely soft feel that just can't be matched by other varieties, which makes drying off feel positively indulgent.

 Our weapon of choice: a Turkish terry robe.
 It's tough to feel more relaxed than when you're wrapped up in the plush confines of an artisan-made robe designed for Turkish spas.

 Robes not your style?
 Just stay in your comfy pajamas.
 There’s no need to get dressed up on a Sunday if you’re just lounging.
 But maybe you’d prefer to get a little more dressed up than just pajamas or a robe?
 For ladies, a tunic top and leggings are a great relaxing outfit that is still comfy enough to lounge in.
 A great alternative to this is joggers and a hoodie.
 They’re soft, comfy, and perfect for all the lounging you need to do.
 Don't forget a set of slippers or comfy socks to keep your feet warm and cozy.
 There's nothing worse than cold and uncomfortable feet.